weilonge/fathom/docs/utilities.rst

 Clustering
 ==========

-Fathom also provides a hierarchal clustering algorithm that helps you group nodes into clusters based on their proximity and similarity of ancestral structure:
+Fathom provides a hierarchal clustering algorithm that helps you group nodes into clusters based on their proximity and similarity of ancestral structure.

 .. autofunction:: clusters